-Selva Veeriah is a Melbourne-based artist who uses shapes, colours, and lines to make contemporary abstract artworks.
-He delicately combines a naive untutored approach with understated sophistication in making the artworks.
+Selva is a Melbourne-based artist who uses shapes, colours, and lines to make contemporary abstract paintings.
+He delicately combines a naive untutored approach with understated sophistication to create the artworks.

 Originally from Malaysia, Selva left his chosen profession for the love of making art.
-The colourful and playful paintings are intended to reach out to the inner child in the audience.
+The colourful and playful paintings are designed to speak to the inner child in the audience.

 My art practice - which comprises artworks and introspection - is part of an inward journey towards self-discovery and spiritual awareness.
 The artworks consist of paintings and the introspection expresses in words my innermost thoughts, observations, and realisation about the nature of existence.
-The artworks and writing appear discrete on the surface but, they are in fact inextricably intertwined.
-The creative process reduces mental noise and allows me to quietly contemplate the question 'Who am I?' beyond the body, mind, and emotions.
+The artworks and writing appear discrete on the surface but, they are inextricably intertwined.
+The creative process reduces mental noise and allows me to quietly contemplate the question 'Who am I?' beyond the body, mind, and emotions, which in turn, gives birth to intuitive thoughts and guidance.

 Inspiration to create comes by way of thoughts and feelings that prompt me to make art using a naive and untutored approach.
 I employ simple shapes, purposeful colours, and lyrical lines to make paintings that are intended to reach out to the inner child in the audience and arouse these oft-dormant qualities: curiosity, imagination, and playfulness.

 My work is a blend of modern and contemporary art with a subtle evocation of Suprematism, Bauhaus, De Stijl, and Surrealism.
-I am influenced by painters like Paul Klee, Vasily Kandinsky, and Joan Miro, as well as, artists like Cy Twombly who use musings, poems, mythology, and existential philosophy as a conceptual foundation for their abstract art.
+I am influenced by painters like Paul Klee, Wassily Kandinsky, and Joan Miro, as well as artists like Cy Twombly who use musings, poems, mythology, and existential philosophy as a conceptual foundation for their abstract art.

-Paul Klee, Vasily Kandinsky, Joan Miro, Kazimir Malevich, Hilma Klint
+Paul Klee, Wassily Kandinsky, Joan Miro, Kazimir Malevich, Hilma Klimt

 EXHIBITION / SHOW